on Race and Human Rights:

-UCLA’s Critical Race Studies Program, Promise Institute for Human Rights, International and Comparative Law Program and Journal of International Law and Foreign Affairs are planning a one-day conference at the UCLA School of Law on Friday, March 8, 2019, exploring critical topics in contemporary international human rights law from the joint perspectives of Critical Race Theory (CRT) and Third World Approaches to International Law (TWAIL).
-More information.
+UCLA's Critical Race Studies Program, Promise Institute for Human Rights, International and Comparative Law Program and Journal of International Law and Foreign Affairs hosted a one-day conference at the UCLA School of Law on Friday, March 8, 2019, exploring critical topics in contemporary international human rights law from the joint perspectives of Critical Race Theory (CRT) and Third World Approaches to International Law (TWAIL).

 To stay up to date with plans for future events and symposia, join the CRS mailing list.

 through a collaboration of CRS students and faculty, the CRS Symposium is the

 signature event of the UCLA School of Law's Critical Race Studies Program.
 The

 purpose of the event is to foreground the most innovative ideas and strategies

 to end racial injustice, to promote learning and collaboration across

 disciplines, and to integrate racial justice theory and practice.

 site of the Annual Reunion of Friends and Alumni of CRS, which consists of UCLA